 This portion of my process involves industry research.
 I’ll review my client’s competitors and how the industry has formed over the years.
 I begin considering ways in which my client is different from their competitors and how to leverage those differences visually.

 After I feel comfortable with my research, I begin to look at different logo styles.
-I compare and contrast characteristics of other logos and identify how the emotional values are portrayed.
+I compare characteristics of other logos and identify how the emotional values are portrayed.
 This information is useful in recognizing dying trends or in what ways my client’s logo can stand out from the rest.
 It’s a good way to broaden my design solutions.

 Conceptualize & Design